aleventhal/treegrid-example/README.md

 # Keyboard specifics
 * Up/down - moves by row is in an ordinary tree
-* Left/right - collapses/expands or moves to parent/first-child as in an ordinary tree
+* Left/right - collapses/expands or moves to parent/first-child as in an ordinary tree.
+TBD, what should these keys do during column navigation?
 * Move by word key (ctrl+left/right or alt/left+right depending on the platform) - move by column
 * Home/end - move to first/last row or column, depending on whether the last thing focused was a row or column

 # Markup used
 * roles used are treegrid, row and gridcell
 * aria-level: used to set the current level of an item, 1, 2, 3, etc.
-* aria-posinset, aria-setsize: used to indicate the position of an item within it's local group, such as item 3 of 5
+* aria-posinset, aria-setsize: used to indicate the position of an item within it's local group, such as item 3 of 5.
+TBD, should we set these on cells as well so that the user knows what column # there are in?
+Possibly overkill.
 * aria-expanded (triststate): this attribute must be removed (not present) if the item cannot be expanded.
 For expandable items, the value is "true" or "false"
 * aria-hidden: set to "true" for child items that are currently hidden because the parent is collapsed
 * aria-owns: not currently used, awaiting discussion.
 Could be used for parents to identify their children.